Volcanic eruption rocks Italian island of Stromboli

-(CNN)The Italian island of Stromboli was hit by a series of volcanic eruptions on Wednesday afternoon, according to Italy's Department of Civil Protection.
+(CNN)A series of eruptions from one of the most active volcanoes on Earth rocked the small Italian island of Stromboli on Wednesday, according to Italy's Department of Civil Protection.

-Two primary explosive events occurred around 4:46 p.m., local time, the National Institute of Geophysics and Volcanology reported.
+Two primary explosive events occurred around 4:46 p.m., local time, on the island, which is located in Tyrrhenian Sea, off the north coast of Sicily, the National Institute of Geophysics and Volcanology reported.
 Those events were preceded by lava spills about two minutes prior.

 "The analysis of the data of the seismic network made it possible to identify, in addition to the major explosions, about 20 minor explosive events," according to the institute.